 The JMH is a monitored recovery residence that promotes recovery through self-efficacy and self-determination.
 Attending 12 step meetings in NOT a requirement.
 We encourage our guest residents to explore different pathways of recovery and find what works for them.
-Guest residents are held accountable to participate in their own recovery and are encouraged to meet with our case manager twice a month to follow-up with recovery goals.
+Guest residents are held accountable to participate in their own recovery and are encouraged to meet with a recovery coach weekly to follow-up with recovery goals.

-JMH is composed of three units, each unit holds up to 5-7 guest residents.
-Our two entry-level units offer more structure and support while our transitional unit prepares individuals for a greater sense of independency.
-There is a ZERO TOLERANCE policy in place concerning the use of drugs and alcohol, as a guest resident of this sober living community ALL guest residents are to remain abstinent from the use of illicit drugs, alcohol and non-prescribed medication, failure to do so will result in residential termination.
+There is a ZERO TOLERANCE policy in place concerning the use of drugs and alcohol, as a guest resident of this sober living community ALL guest residents are to remain abstinent from the use of illicit drugs, alcohol and non-prescribed medication, failure to do so may result in termination of residency.

 With an all-inclusive atmosphere our guest residents are given the opportunity to plan and participate in recreational outings that are held quarterly.
 Such outings will be discussed at our house meetings.
 We encourage our guest residents to take advantage of all the opportunities offered here at the Jordan Matthew House.

 Jordan Matthew Cabral